Best Castle Stays in Scotland

 image source: Britannica.com

-If there’s more to Edinburgh Castle than its rich history and tradition, I don’t know what it is.
-The castle’s first military purpose was to serve the state.
-Furthermore, the Scottish castle was a prison of war and a royal residence at the same time.
+Edinburgh Castle has more to offer than its rich history and tradition.
+First, the castle was initially used as a military fortress during its service to the state.
+Moreover, the Scottish castle was simultaneously a prison of war and a royal residence.
 Truly versatile, I would say.

 Edinburgh Castle